MIC-DKFZ/nnDetection/README.md

 ### Inference
 After running all folds it is time to collect the models and creat a unified inference plan.
-The following command will copy all the models and predictions per fold and by adding the `sweep` options the empiricaly hyperparameter optimization across all fold can be started.
+The following command will copy all the models and predictions from the folds.
+By adding the `sweep_` options, the empiricaly hyperparameter optimization across all folds can be started.
 This will generate a unified plan for all models which will be used during inference.

 ```bash